Sabbatical Archetypes

 Core feelings: Clear, purposeful, mentally crowded, intellectually ready, determined, stretched thin but motivated.

-What this might look like: You structure your days around deep work blocks — writing chapters, revising articles, analyzing data, etc. You say no to most additional commitments so you can protect long stretches of uninterrupted time.
+What this might look like: You structure your days around deep work blocks.
+You say no to most additional commitments so you can protect long stretches of uninterrupted time.
 Your sabbatical proposal is tightly organized around specific scholarly outcomes, and you measure progress in pages, submissions, or milestones completed.
 At the end, you return with tangible intellectual output.

 The Restore Sabbatical

 The Restore Sabbatical centers recovery, recalibration, and reconnection.
-Whether you’re healing from burnut or simply craving a slower, more relational day-to-day life, this sabbatical prioritizes well-being over output or checklists.
+Whether you’re healing from burnout or simply craving a slower, more relational day-to-day life, this sabbatical prioritizes well-being over output or checklists.

 Orientation: Inward – focused on yourself, recovery, and reflection.